webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Defends-the-Weak.md

 ---
 aliases:
-  - Defends the Weak
+- "Defends the Weak"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Support
-title: Defends the Weak
-collection: Foci
-kind: Compendium
 ---

 ## Defends the Weak
 You stand up for the helpless, the weak, and the unprotected.